Since I posted this guide, there has been a lot of back-and-forth in the comments section about whether or not this is actually a good idea.

-However, I must maintain my position, due in no small part to the excellent links provided by the thermally impressive gmoon, particularly this one.
+However, I must maintain my position, due in no small part to the excellent links provided by the thermally impressive gmoon

 I recommend a synthetic fleece vest or wool sweater and a knit cap.